voschezang/coding-handbook/management-principles.md

     - Employees should have agency and be incentivized to be pro-active.
 Allow them to question everything.
     - The organization should be a community, where people interact.

-Hence management styles can be oriented towards (1) leadership or (2) facilitation.
+Hence management styles can be oriented towards (1) **leadership** or (2) **facilitation**.
 In addition there might be a focus on a specific function, for example a product or project.
 The work will vary greatly dependent on the type of organization and the composition of teams.

 There is a tradeoff between adapting to the current team, and seeking out employees that accept a certain management style.